 We expect applicants to have taken courses in the following, if possible: English, mathematics, foreign language, laboratory science and history.
 (Full details are given on the Before You Apply page.)
 In addition, we look for applicants who have challenged themselves with honors, advanced placement (AP) and dual-enrollment courses available to them.
 We evaluate International Baccalaureate (IB), A-Levels or another diploma within the context of the program’s curriculum.

 We ask applicants to write essays and short answers as part of the application.
 This is your opportunity to display your best writing as well as your ability to convey ideas in your own voice.
-Please review the Princeton Supplement for the available writing prompts.
+Please review our Princeton-specific Questions.

 While you may want to have a parent, school counselor or teacher proofread your essays, it is extremely important that the essays be your own work.
 Intellectual integrity is a fundamental principle at Princeton.
 When you complete your application, you are asked to sign a statement certifying that all the information on the application, including the essays, is your own work.
 Princeton may withdraw the application or revoke the admission of any student whose essays have been written by another source, including essays found on the internet.